mathurah/waterloo-course-overview/README.md

 A website containing my thoughts on the courses I've taken so far and any notes!
 Thought this would be a nice way to have something to look back on at the end of university, and a resource for any students considering SYDE to see what the courses are like.

-Unfortunately, I didn't start documneting much until 2A, so content is still in progress!
+Unfortunately, I didn't start documenting much until 2A, so content is still in progress!

 **View the website here: https://mathurah-syde-journey.netlify.app/**
 ## How it was built ⚒️